OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 #### Performance tip: Minimize the number of sync calls

 In the Excel JavaScript API, `sync()` is the only asynchronous operation, and it can be slow under some circumstances, especially for Excel on the web.
 To optimize performance, minimize the number of calls to `sync()` by queueing up as many changes as possible before calling it.
-For more information about optimizing performance with `sync()`, see [concepts/correlated-objects-pattern](../concepts/correlated-objects-pattern.md).
+For more information about optimizing performance with `sync()`, see [Avoid using the context.sync method in loops](../concepts/correlated-objects-pattern.md).

 ### load()